-The JSS Installer for Linux installs Apache Tomcat and the JSS web application.
+The JSS Installer for Mac (JSS Installer.mpkg) installs Apache Tomcat and the JSS web application.
+By default, it also installs a JDS instance.

 For a complete list of files and folders that are installed, see Installed Files and Folders.